NBA Betting in Iowa

 Who are the best NBA players from Iowa?

 Major college programs Iowa and Iowa State have immensely contributed to the game.
 Iowa State currently has some of the biggest names playing among the Iowa colleges in Harrison Barnes, Monte Morris, Talen Horton-Tucker and Tyrese Haliburton.
+Iowa might send the NBA a Rookie of the Year candidate in Keegan Murray.

 There are going to be plenty more opportunities for Iowans to play parts in the NBA’s story going forward, as men’s basketball programs at Iowa State University and the University of Iowa produce great talent.